Lee International: Financial Crisis

 By early 1988, Lee International, with its heavy debt burden, had hit serious financial difficulties.
 It was in default on the $340 million loan, having insufficient cash to the meet interest payments.
 In August, 1988 a spokesman for Citicorp, which led a syndicate of 17 international banks to fund both Lee's purchase of Panavision and buyout vehicle Westward Communications Ltd, announced that the Lee group of companies was indeed in crisis.

 Further news emerged around this time that brothers John and Benny Lee, who founded the company in the early 1960s, had resigned as directors of the group's parent company even though they remained majority shareholders.

 Within weeks of these developments US based Warburg Pincus Capital LP, a private equity company, was approached by Citicorp to engage in restructuring Lee's debt.
+At the same time, the fraud squad raided the company's offices removing paperwork relating to their relationship with the BBC.
+The relationship had previously been investigated by the Office of Fair Trading, although no action had been taken.

-Warburg stepped in investing $60 million in a new company Lee Panavision International Inc, which assumed Westward's $340 million debt.
+Warburg stepped in, investing $60 million in a new company Lee Panavision International Inc, which assumed Westward's $340 million debt.
 Under the deal, Lee Panavision International would acquire all Lee Group assets except for the UK lighting operation Lee Lighting Ltd. However, Lee Panavision International had an option to purchase Lee Lighting exercisable at any time until 17 December 1990, furthermore Lee Panavision entered into a management agreement of Lee Lighting.

+Trilion acquired Lee International studios for £5.25 million.

 In December 1988, Warburg Pincus appointed William C Scott as chairman, president and CEO of Lee Panavision International Inc. Scott finally succeeded in taking the Panavision Inc. public in 1996 and remained with Lee Panavision until his resignation in January 1999.